UK warns Russia will face severe sanctions if it puts 'puppet regime' in Ukraine | Politics

 UK warns Russia will face severe sanctions if it puts 'puppet regime' in Ukraine

 Britain made the accusation https://www.reuters.com/world/uk/uk-accuses-kremlin-trying-install-pro-russian-leader-ukraine-2022-01-22 late on Saturday, also saying Russian intelligence officers had been in contact with a number of former Ukrainian politicians as part of plans for an invasion.
-The Russian Foreign Ministry dismissed the comments as "disinformation," accusing Britain and NATO of "escalating tensions" over Ukraine.
+The Russian Foreign Ministry dismissed the British allegation as "disinformation," accusing NATO of "escalating tensions" over Ukraine.

 Russia will face severe economic sanctions if it installs a puppet regime in Ukraine, a senior British minister said on Sunday after the UK accused the Kremlin of seeking to install a pro-Russian leader there.